astronomer/docs/astro/resource-reference-gcp.md

 - `us-east4` - Virginia, North America
 - `europe-west4` - Netherlands, Europe

 Modifying the region of an existing Astro cluster isn't supported.
-If you're interested in a GCP region that isn't on this list, contact [Astronomer Support](https://support.astronomer.io).
+If you're interested in a GCP region that isn't on this list, contact [Astronomer support](https://support.astronomer.io).

-### Node Instance Type
+### Node instance type

 Astro supports different GCP machine types.
 Machine types comprise of varying combinations of CPU, memory, storage, and networking capacity.
 All system and Airflow components within a single cluster are powered by the nodes specified during the cluster creation or modification process.

 - e2-standard-4
 - e2-standard-8

 For detailed information on each instance type, see [GCP documentation](https://cloud.google.com/compute/docs/machine-types).
-If you're interested in a machine type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io/).
+If you're interested in a machine type that is not on this list, reach out to [Astronomer support](https://support.astronomer.io/).
 Not all machine types are supported in all GCP regions.

 ## Deployment worker Size Limits